rizkafbrl/youtubemusic/README.md

 # Youtube Music Automation

-Here was the source code for music.youtube.com
+Here was the source code for music.youtube.com.
+The automation test was build based on `selenium` using `robot-framework` as the framework, it has `.robot` script and it's configuration, robot framework are based paython

 ## Requirements